UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson09/context-managers.rst.txt

-So this time, the context manager did not catch the error -- so it was raised the in the usual way.
+So this time, the context manager did not catch the error -- so it was raised in the usual way.
 In real life, a context manager could have pretty much any error raised in its context.
 And the context manager will likely only be able to properly handle particular exceptions -- so the \_\_exit\_\_ method takes all the information about the exception as